ppujari/bai_labs/CNN_LSTM/README.md

 			f = f.view(f.size(0), -1) # getting reshaped here.
 			#print(f.shape) #torch.Size([8, 9216]) #after reshaping.

-			If we do not reshape is using view we get a matrix multiplication error m1 x m2
+			If we do not reshape it using view we get a matrix multiplication error m1 x m2
 ```

 Please let us know the steps further.